3,500+ Surrey locals will read this. Want them to read about you?

 To start: Ham hock and chicken terrine with toasted farmhouse cob

-A terrine that is well-executed and sparing with the gelatin (nobody wants to eat ham with jelly) is whetted by a silky, lively and beautifully made sauce with oodles of tangy tartar flavour.
+The terrine is well-executed, without too much gelatin (nobody wants to eat ham with jelly) and sharpened by a silky, lively sauce with oodles of tangy tartar-esque flavour.

-The side salad was more than an afterthought – a mix of leaves, slices of pear, and crunchy, peppery watercress – warming, bright and thoughtful.
+The side salad was a thoughtful mix of pear, leaves and crunchy, peppery watercress – warming, bright and cleansing.

 Minted lamb & vegetable pie, parsley mash, sauteed greens, red wine gravy.